vitorccmanso/Complete-ChatBot/README.md

 - **Vector Database**: Stores document embeddings for semantic search using ChromaDB
 - **Chat Management**: Handles chat sessions, history, and AI interactions
 - **File Management**: Manages document storage and retrieval
+- **Web Search**: Interfaces with Tavily API for retrieving web content

 ### Frontend (React)
 - **Context Providers**: Manages global state for chat and documents
 - **Component Structure**: Modular components for each section of the interface
 - **Hooks and Effects**: Manages side effects and component lifecycle
 - **Chat Rendering**: Specialized components for rendering different message types
+- **Search Controls**: UI for selecting and configuring search options

 ### Data Flow
 1. User uploads PDFs to the system
 2. PDFs are processed into text chunks and vectorized
 3. When a question is asked, the system finds relevant document sections
+4. If web search is enabled, the system also retrieves relevant web content
-4. The AI model combines the retrieved context with the chat history
+5. The AI model combines the retrieved context with the chat history
-5. The model generates a response that's displayed to the user
+6. The model generates a response that's displayed to the user with source attribution

 ## Technology Stack